 We are plant packing experts!
 Read on to learn more

 Every plant from Uprooted has been lovingly tended to and cared for, so of course we want to ensure that when it reaches you after its trip in the mail, it arrives in tip top condition.
 After months of researching and testing all types of packaging ideas and options, we have crafted an architectural plant packing system that will keep your plants snug, healthy and intact.
 Whilst typical packaging for online shopping relies heavily on bubble wrap or paper to keep items padded, when you’re sending plants the trick is actually to keep the plants in place so that they a) can’t get bumped around and b) their leaves stay as in tact as possible.
-And as you’ll read in our shipping policy, we only ship on Monday’s and Tuesday’s to ensure each plant spends the absolute minimum time in the post.

 We use high quality boxes to protect your precious cargo